groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 without the need to install JAVA on the DSAS.
 Particularly, the JAR files of Trend Micro needed for the signature are

-MANIFEST.MF - A file containg teh names and hashes of all of the files in (or next to) the JAR file
+MANIFEST.MF - A file containing the names and hashes of all of the files in (or next to) the JAR file
 JAVA.SF - A file containing the hash of the manifest JAVA.RSA - A SMIME signature file of the file JAVA.SF